hdShang/arxiv-daily/docs/cs-CL/2025-06-23/papers/250618819v1-rwesummary-a-framework-and-test-for-choosing-large-language-models-t.md

 ---
 layout: default
-title: RWESummary: A Framework and Test for Choosing Large Language Models to Summarize Real-World Evidence (RWE) Studies
+title: "RWESummary: A Framework and Test for Choosing Large Language Models to Summarize Real-World Evidence (RWE) Studies"
 ---

 # RWESummary: A Framework and Test for Choosing Large Language Models to Summarize Real-World Evidence (RWE) Studies